rafizia/tbi-tugas-kelompok/README.md

    echo "HF_MODEL=mistralai/Mistral-7B-Instruct-v0.3" >> .env
    ```

-3. Build and run the application:
+3. Build and run the application: <br>
-   COMING SOON!
-(Rencana make docker)
+    elasticsearch is on my private server, so I can't deploy it here.
+    but you can run it locally or on your own elasticsearch server
+    then use
+    ```
+    python manage.py runserver
+    ```
+    after you indexed the data!

+    rencana make docker soon, untuk deployment full

 4. Access the application at http://localhost:8001

 ### Indexing Data